darktime78/Acer-Swift3-SF313-52G/README.md

 ## Known issues
 - The built-in microphone is Intel Smart Sound Technology and cannot be driven
 - The HDMI driver has been removed from the official driver.
 HDMI on the body cannot be used and a type-c adapter is required.
+- Thunderbolt 3
+- Fan RPM is not working.

 ## Firmware BIOS without OS
 1. Downloaded the latest v1.08 BIOS archive file from Official Acer site.
 It's an EXE file (BIOS_Acer_1.08_A_A.exe) that can be extracted via 7z.